itconsultis/weixin-payment/README.md

 # weixin-payment

-A sane PHP client for WeChat payments.
+A pain-free PHP client library for WeChat payments

 ## What it does